SOMBALAK

 October 2014

 The seeds of idea.
-Reconected with his makassan ancestors through makassar jazz festival. after his presentation , Abdi organised a tour for Gurrumul to tell the story of old makassar city.
-Mike Hohnen visited rumata and find a way to collaborate in future.
+Abdi Reconnected with his Makassan ancestors through the Makassar jazz festival.
+After his presentation, Abdi organised a tour for Gurrumul to tell the story of the old Makassar city.
+Mike Hohnen visited Abdi’s rumata and together found a way to collaborate in the future Sombalak Project.

 April 2024

-It took a decade to manifest the collaboration. skinnyfish got the AII grant and started the development.
-Skinnyfish and Abdi started a series of online meetings and researches and decided the 1st act should be set in Makassar.
+It took a decade to manifest the collaboration on Sombalak.
+Skinnyfish Music received the AII grant to start the development.
+Michael and Abdi started a series of online meetings and research that decided the 1st act should be set in Makassar.

 June 2024

-Field research in Makassar involved 12 musicians, 4 dancers, video artist, including Daeng Serang as master of Makassan traditional arts. the major part was at the Fort Somba Opu, the former kingdom of Gowa, where the port of Makassar started the trade of trepang.
+Field research for the Sombalak Project in Makassar involved 12 musicians, 4 dancers, video artist, including Daeng Serang as master of Makassan traditional arts. the major part was at the Fort Somba Opu, the former kingdom of Gowa, where the port of Makassar started the trade of trepang.
 The team also managed to meet with Australian general consulate at the Pinisi prau for the prolog music festival

 July 2024